Cherbourg Project: Preparations

 The plan to take the boats was formulated by retired Rear Admiral Mordechai "Mokka" Limon, formerly the Israeli Navy's commander in chief, who was the head of the Israel Defense Forces mission in Paris.
 Limon's affiliation with the Rothschild family provided him with important connections in France with the French government, and more widely in Europe as well.

 During that period, several events worked in favor of the Israelis.
-In 1967, the seventh boat of the twelve boats ordered, INS Mivtach (Reliance), was completed and launched.
+In 1967, the first of the twelve boats ordered, INS Mivtach (Reliance), was completed and launched.
 A telecom from Israeli Navy command informed the Israelis in Cherbourg that the embargo was expected to escalate, and the boats would have to sail immediately to Haifa during sea trials, ignoring the French protocols for leaving port.
 This angered the French, and they ordered the Israeli Navy and the other boats to leave the French harbour, and dock instead at the commercial port, which was unguarded.

 The boats were transferred to a front company called Starboat, registered in Panama, allegedly a Norwegian oil drill company.
 The front company was Limon's idea, aided by his connections with Mila Brenner (1921–1999), a retired naval officer with a rank of commander and the co-owner of the Israel-based Maritime Fruit Carriers Company, a company that operated cargo ships transporting fruit.
-Milla Brenner knew the Norwegian businessman Martin Siem, who was able to provide assistance.
+Mila Brenner knew the Norwegian businessman Martin Siem, who was able to provide assistance.

 The front company feigned interest in the boats as potential survey ships for searching for oil, and declared that the boats' specifications met their needs.
 To add to the deception Limon pretended to have "tough negotiations" with Starboat.
 The terms agreed were that the boats would be transferred to Starboat and would be crewed by members of the Israeli Navy due to their experience with the boats.
 The boats were sold and transferred legally by the government of Israel to the front company with the approval of Michel Debré, the French Defense Minister.